Program

 03. Digital Humanities and AI

-Robert D. Newman, Rishi Jaitly and Thomas Hofweber in conversation, Introduced by Pat Parker
+Robert D. Newman, Rishi Jaitly and Thomas Hofweber in conversation with Nithya Ruff, Introduced by Patricia S. Parker

 04. Irrepressible Shobhaa